mstocco/mariostoc.co/content/traininglog/20230226-challenge2023-17weeksout.md

 I hopped out and re-worked the workout in my watch to work with the 25m lanes.
 It wasn't long before I was back in the water to do the hard 50m set.
 Even the shorter lengths couldn't help me from feeling gassed on the hard efforts.

 On the longer jog home, I dealt with a side stitch for the longest time.
+It eventually passed and the final kilometres were easy and rhythmic.

+Although the activities were broken up, this was a **solid afternoon**.

 <!---->